 CLICK HERE to watch the video on YouTube.

-What I recommend to do is to start off doing some Foam Rolling Over the Calf and following up that Foam Rolling Over the Calf with Stretching out the Calf.
+I recommend starting off doing some Foam Rolling Over the Calf and following up that Foam Rolling Over the Calf with Stretching out the Calf.

-Just take the Foam Roller, I have a 3-foot foam roller but a 1-foot is perfectly fine.
+Just take the Foam Roller, I have a 3-foot foam roller, but a 1-foot is perfectly fine.
 What I am going to do is go on the floor.
 I got my leg on the foam roller.
-I can start off at the ankle or heel or you can start up at the knee (just below it).
+You can start at the knee or just below it, or at the ankle or heel (just above it), whichever you prefer.

-You can start off with 5 repetitions, you can progress to 10 repetitions.
+You can start with five repetitions; you can progress to 10 repetitions.

 This will be demonstrated on my right because it’s easier to see.

-Feet are together, hands are against the wall, I am going to step back and I’m looking for a light stretch in the calf.
-I’m going to take the tension off that stretch and then I’m going to relax.
+My feet are together, my hands are against the wall, I am going to step back, and I’m looking for a light stretch on the Calf.
+I’m going to take the tension off that stretch, and then I’m going to relax.

-If you’re short on time, just focus in on the left and try that one time and then do a check to see, “How does it feel?”
+If you’re short on time, focus on the left and try that one time and then do a check to see, “How does it feel?”

-If it feels better, we want to build on better and if it feels better just doing it once, you can just do one that day and see how it is, if the next day it feels better you can try twice a day.
-One in the morning and one in the evening.
+If it feels better, we want to build on it, and if it feels better, do it once.
+You can do one that day and see how it is.
+If the next day it feels better, you can try twice a day—one in the morning and one in the evening.

 One last comment.
 If the calf tightness persists, get it looked at by your doctor.
 There could be something else going in your back.